Amine Adli: International career

-Born in France, Amine Adli holds French and Moroccan nationalities.
+Born in France, Adli holds French and Moroccan nationalities.
 He was a youth international for France, but has chosen to represent Morocco as a senior instead.

-In August 2023, Amine Adli was called up for the first time to join the Moroccan national team, for the upcoming games against Liberia and Burkina Faso.
+In August 2023, Adli was called up for the first time to join the Moroccan national team, for the upcoming games against Liberia and Burkina Faso.

 On 17 October 2023, Adli scored his first goal for the national team in a 3–0 victory against Liberia.
 Two months later, on 28 December, he was named in the 27-man squad for the 2023 Africa Cup of Nations in Ivory Coast.